jschnab/data-engineering/etl/extract.md

             shutil.copyfileobj(response, outfile)
 ```

-We use a context manager for the temporary directory, which will create and destroy the directory for us automatically, even if an error occurs during file download or further
+We use a context manager for the temporary directory, that will create and destroy the directory for us automatically, even if an error occurs during file download or further
 processing.
 We also use the function `join` from the `os.path` module to build
 the local path where we will store our file (this is more robust than manual
 string operations).